 Fluffy and aromatic, made with whole spices, mushrooms and herbs.
-Indian mushroom rice, also known as mushroom pilau, is a great side dish to serve with curry, or on its own.
+Indian mushroom rice, also known as mushroom pilau, is a great side dish to serve with curry like mutton korma, or on its own.

 Pilau is probably one of the oldest names for what most Americans know as pilaf.
 It was probably brought to India from Persia.
 From India it spread around the world giving us pilaf, Greek pilafi, Spanish paella, and the national dish of Uzbekistan: plov.
 Eventually it came to the United States, and gave us modern pilaf and dishes like South Carolina perlo.